draneix/evaaa/evaaa_train/README.md

 <a id="usage"></a>
 ## 🚀 Usage

-> **ℹ️ For details on available training levels and experiment configurations, see [Selecting an Experiment or Environment in evaaa_unity/README.md](../evaaa_unity/README.md#2-selecting-an-experiment-or-environment).**
+> **ℹ️ For details on available training levels and experiment configurations**, see [Selecting an Experiment or Environment in evaaa_unity/README.md](../evaaa_unity/README.md#2-selecting-an-experiment-or-environment).

 <a id="training"></a>
 ### Training